-The impulse responses indicate that financial market price innovations have a marked effect on the durables goods sector.
-A one standard deviation increase in stock prices leads to employment and output increases of 4 and 9 percent, respectively.
-The corresponding impulse responses for innovations to credit spreads equals 3 and 7 percent, respectively.
-These peak impulses are statistically significant, and substantially larger than those observed for the manufacturing sector as a whole.
-However, securities issuances leads to a weaker impulse, particularly for durables sector employment.13
+The impulse responses indicate that financial market price innovations have a marked effect on the durable goods sector.
+A one standard deviation increase in stock prices leads to peak employment and output increases of 4 and 9 percent, respectively.
+The corresponding impulse responses for innovations to credit spreads equal 3 and 7 percent, respectively.
+These peak impulses are statistically significant and substantially larger than those observed for the manufacturing sector as a whole.
+However, securities issuance leads to a weaker impulse compared to that for stock prices and credit spreads.

-Figure 8 plots the corresponding results from the VARs for the nondurable goods sector.
-The impulse responses to stock prices and credit spreads for this sector have a similar profile as those the durables sector.14 However, the impulse responses for the two sectors are of different orders of magnitude.
+Figure 6 plots the corresponding results from the VARs for the nondurable goods sector.
+The impulse responses to stock prices and credit spreads for this sector have a similar profile as those for the durables sector.
+However, the impulse responses for the two sectors are of different orders of magnitude.
 The peak responses for employment and output in the nondurables sector barely exceed 2 percent.
 Similar to the durables sector, innovations to securities issuance have no significant effect on the nondurables sector.

-Taken together, these results indicate that shocks observed in financial markets have a much greater impact on the durables good sector.
+Taken together, these results indicate that shocks observed in financial markets have a much greater impact on the durable goods sector.
 This finding is consistent with the investment-based channel emphasized in the agency costs literature.
+An alternative possibility is that the finding reflects the higher covariation of output and employment in the durables sector with the aggregate economy.
 A shock to the marginal efficiency of investment highlighted by Justiniano, Primaceri, and Tambalotti (2008) would also generate a similar disparate impact on the durables sector.
-However, the micro-foundations for an investment shock during the
+However, the micro-foundations for an investment shock during the Great Depression are unclear, whereas a financial market shock may reflect a shock to risk premia or human capital in the financial services sector.